joshbegley/nyt-latest/README.md

 **The Public Health Disaster Everyone Saw Coming**\
-`The firing of the C.D.C. director is the latest in a serious of questionable decisions.`\
+`The firing of the C.D.C. director is the latest in a series of questionable decisions.`\
 https://nytimes.com/2025/08/28/opinion/cdc-firings-kennedy.html

 **Trump Signs Executive Order to Make ‘Federal Architecture Beautiful Again’**\